Utica Blue Sox

 Naturally, the team built their visual brand around the color blue.
 An early logo was a blue sock with wings on the back, somewhat reminiscent of depictions of the Greek god Hermes’s winged sandals.
 Though People magazine described the uniforms as being baby blue, the black-and-white photos that accompanied the article seem to indicate navy blue for both the double-knit pullovers and pants–at least for the home uniforms.
 This photo spread also revealed Utica’s caps from the era, which appear to be a straight copies of what the Chicago White Sox wore in the late sixties and early seventies–a style of the diagonal Sox logo with the S and O merging together more than the style that the White Sox wear these days.
 It bears mentioning that both the cap and the winged sock patch were also used by the Knoxville Sox, who played in the Southern League during the same time period.
 The earliest color images we have of the Blue Sox are from a set of baseball cards from 1985, their last season as an independent team.
 In these, players indeed wear pullover navy blue jerseys emblazoned with the Utica place name, as well as navy caps with a white old English letter U front and center.

 What did it mean to be an independent baseball team playing within the NABPL ecosystem in the early eighties?
 Well, the roster composition was similar to that of what you might see in independent ball today–a ragtag mix of undrafted young players and over-the-hill guys trying to work their way back into the game.
 In their five independent seasons, the Blue Sox had only four players go on to major league careers.
-However, in 1985, Utica struck gold with a young unknown player from Maple Ridge, British Columbia.
-Larry Walker, who would go on to a wildly successful and borderline hall-of-fame career, had his pro debut with the Blue Sox.
+However, in 1985, Utica struck gold with a young unknown player from Maple Ridge, British Columbia who the Expos had signed for a couple thousand dollars.
+Larry Walker, who would go on to a wildly successful hall-of-fame career, had his pro debut with the Blue Sox.

 Change came Utica after the 1985 season.
 After five independent seasons, Utica inked a PDC with the Philadelphia Phillies, the major league team that the original Blue Sox were tied to.
 Though they kept the Blue Sox identity, their uniforms were changed to a pinstriped white-and-maroon look that was heavily inspired by what their parent club wore at the time.
 A simple block-letter U adorned maroon caps.
 The blue was not fully absent from their brand, though, and at some point around this time, they introduced a logo that would last for quite a few years–a sock within a baseball with UTICA reading down from shin to toe.
 The Phillies affiliation lasted only two years, but produced a nice crop of alums, considering their low level status.
 Andy Ashby is the biggest name, but journeymen Jason Grimsley and Chuck McElroy merit mention.